ycz0512/ycz0512.github.io/_portfolio/project-1.md

 ---

-Based on the concept of reduction to supervised learning, AWR is an iterative RL algorithm in which the policy is updated using standard regression.
+Based on the concept of reduction to supervised learning, AWR is an iterative RL algorithm in which the policy is updated using standard regression.<br>

-Focusing on the expected performance improvement of successive policy iterates, one can formulate the following constrained policy search problem:<br>
+Focusing on the expected improvement of successive policy iterates, one can formulate the following constrained policy search problem:<br>
 <img src='/images/AWR/constrained_policy_search_problem.png'>
-I motivate the AWR algorithm as an *approximate optimization* of this problem, where the approximation can be decomposed into two steps.<br>
+I motivate the AWR algorithm as an *approximate optimization* for this problem, where the approximation can be decomposed into two steps.<br>
 <img src='/images/AWR/approx_1.png'>
-It has a closed-form solution:<br>
+which has a closed-form solution:<br>
 <img src='/images/AWR/target_policy.png'>